 Alternatively, take a look at Airbnb as there are incredible rentals available, like homes in the countryside with outdoor swimming pools and seaside condos.
 Be sure to use this link for $40 off your first stay.

 Browse all Costa Brava Airbnbs:

 Things to Do in Costa Brava

-- Spend the day at the beach: There are plenty of beaches and are all very family friendly.
+There are plenty of beaches and are all very family-friendly.
 One of my favorites is Sa Tuna or Platja Fonda.

-- See the Dalí Theatre and Museum: For the art lovers, this is right where you want to be.
+For art lovers, this is right where you want to be.
 Located in Figueres, this is the hometown of Dalí and he is also buried here.
 The museum is a beautiful introduction to him and his art.

-- Marimurtra Botanical Garden: One of the most stunning gardens on the Mediterrenean, it’s worth a visit for the afternoon.
+One of the most stunning gardens on the Mediterranean, it’s worth a visit for the afternoon.